bennypowers/stripe-elements/README.md

 # \<stripe-elements\>

 Polymer wrapper for Stripe.js v3 Elements.
-Creates a `card` element such as https://stripe.com/docs/elements
+Creates a `card` element à la https://stripe.com/docs/elements

 ## Note Before Using

 You should make sure to load stripe.js on your app's index.html, as per Stripe's recommendation, before loading `<stripe-elements>`.
+If `window.Stripe` is not available when you load up the component, it will fail with a reasonably-polite console warning.

 ## Usage
 <!--